wi-fighters/07-browser-newslettersubscription-peteco83/README.md

 1. **Optional:** Style to your pleasing.

-> Hint: Refer to the representation below, for an idea of what your result should look like.
+> Hint: Refer to the representation below and watch the mouse behaviour, for an idea of what your result should look like.

 ![demo](demo.gif)